mehulagg/gitlab/doc/administration/gitaly/index.md

 ### Overview

-Git storage is provided through the Gitaly service in GitLab, and is essential to correct proper operation of the GitLab application.
+Git storage is provided through the Gitaly service in GitLab, and is essential to the operation of the GitLab application.
 When the number of users, repositories, and activity grows, it is important to scale Gitaly appropriately by: